 Fortnightly podcast episodes exploring the representation, presence and expression of autism in popular and underground cinema and TV.
-Join hosts Janet, Georgia, Alex, John-James and David as they travel far beyond Rain Man to explore autism across a range of films from drama to documentary via sci-fi and comedy.
+Join hosts Janet, Georgia, Alex, John-James, Lillian, Ethan and David as they travel far beyond Rain Man to explore autism across a range of films from drama to documentary via sci-fi and comedy.
 We ask: where can we trace autistic influence on film as an art form and a cultural product?
 What are the ethics of depicting autistic and neurodivergent characters in certain ways?
 And might we consider the cinematic camera as an autistic mode of expression?

-We also took over the Barbican's 'Nothing Concrete' podcast for a special episode.
+Back in September 2021 we took over the Barbican's 'Nothing Concrete' podcast for a special episode.
 We reflected on the first eight episodes of our own podcast and discussed some of the surprises and common themes we've been encountering along the way.
 Listen below or stream on Spotify:

 John-James Laidlow is a queer, disabled video artist from Brighton, UK.

 A graduate of the University of Sussex’s MA in Digital Documentary programme he has an interest in video essays, hybrid documentary forms and incorporating AR/3D animation elements into his work.
 He was late diagnosed as autistic at age 29.

 John-James started his creative output with film photography and zines.
 This work has been shown in group shows in London, Copenhagen and Berlin.
 During his MA he moved to focus more on filmmaking.
 His video essay The Neurotypical Gaze which looks at autistic representation in media screened at Autscape and Autminds (both autistic-led conferences) as well as being presented in a seminar at Oxford University.